hmrc/txm-fph-specification/source/documentation/index.md

 ## Why you must send data

-HMRC needs user audit data to support prosecutions for tax or duty fraud.
-Our APIs include HTTP fraud prevention headers so that you can submit the data we need.
+We monitor transactions to help protect your customers’ confidential data from criminals and fraudsters.
+To make this possible, you must send us specific types of user audit data.

+When you use some of our APIs, you have to submit HTTP fraud prevention headers.
+We use the data to support prosecutions for tax and duty fraud.

 You are required by law to submit header data for the <a href="/api-documentation/docs/api/service/vat-api/1.0">VAT (MTD) API</a>.